iorchard/k8s-recipes/ceph-cluster-setup/README.rst

 * ssh: required to run playbooks
 * python3: required to run playbooks
+* sshpass: required for ssh connection with password

+These packages should be installed while running playbook.

+* lvm2: required for workers to manage logical volumes.
+* policykit-1: required to set timezone.
 * python3-apt: (optional) required for dry-run (--check option)

 The ansible user should be on every machine and have sudo privilege.